There are several ways of getting involved that can enhance your law school application and enrich your learning experience.

 Law school admissions officers stress that involvement is important, but that it doesn’t have to be law-related.
 Also, your extracurricular activities should not get in the way of doing well academically and preparing for the LSAT, the two primary factors in the admissions process.
 Instead, the main points are demonstrating a desire for community outreach and possessing leadership qualities.

 Your academic department may have relevant internships, directed studies, research opportunities, and practica available.
 This is a good first place to start.
-Contact Wayne Porterfield, career coach, within the Career Services office to be given a tour of the process.
+Contact Wayne Porterfield, career coach, within the Career Design Center to be given a tour of the process.

 Group Legal Services is a student run service that works to provide UB students with access to free legal advice.
 GLS seeks volunteer student researchers who are interested in legal topics related to the university community.